US 212 - Red Lodge to Roberts

 - Widening US 212 to include eight-foot shoulders on both sides of the highway.

 - Adding 3.9 miles of passing lanes at two locations: 2.2 miles of northbound passing lanes from mileposts 72.6 to 74.8 (approximately between Kent Lane and Moon Beam Lane), and 1.7 miles of southbound passing lanes from mileposts 79.6 to 81.3 (nearby Moose Tracks Drive and Bertolino Lane).

-- Adding a school bus turnout/scale site approximately one mile north of Fox East Bench Road.
+- Adding a school bus turnout/weigh-scale site approximately one mile north of Fox East Bench Road.

 - Improving drainage and irrigation to reduce flooding.
 This includes adding ditches along the majority of the highway to allow for draining and to provide snow storage.

-- Six concrete box culverts (i.e., pipes that allow water to flow under the road) will also be installed.
+- Six concrete box culverts and numerous other drainage and irrigation pipes will be constructed to allow water to flow under the road.

-- Adjusting the curves of the highway in key areas to allow drivers to see further.
+- Adjusting the vertical profile of the highway in key areas to allow drivers to see further.

 - Minor alignment shifts to minimize impacts to properties and environmental resources.